ping/newsrack/README.md

 recipes (`recipes/*.recipe.py`)](recipes) are included in this repository.

 Recipes customised here have a modified `publication_date` which is set to the latest article date.
 This allows the outputs to be sorted by recency.
-The recipe `title` is also modified to include the latest article date or issue date/number.
+The recipe `title` is also modified to include the latest article date or issue name.

 In alphabetical order: